Bereton Montessori Nursery and Primary School

-Bereton Montessori Nursery and Primary School is a private, mixed-sex education school in Rivers State, Nigeria.
+Bereton Montessori Early Years, Primary and Secondary School is a private, mixed-sex education school in Rivers State, Nigeria.
 The school has campuses in Old GRA and Stadium Road in Port Harcourt.
-As its name suggests, the school consists of a nursery and primary school approved by the Rivers State government.
+As its name suggests, the school consists of a nursery, primary and secondary school approved by the Rivers State government.

 Background

 Bereton Montessori was founded by Dale's daughter, Victoria Diete Spiff.
 The school opened on 10 September 1978 as a nursery school.
 At its inception, the school had about 120 pupils in eight classrooms.
 It was upgraded with a primary school in January 1983.

 Bereton Montessori is affiliated with Charles Dale Memorial International School.